CarlLeePhp/CarlLeePhp/README.md

 [Year 2 Project](https://github.com/CarlLeePhp/601Project)

 ### IT721 Software Engineering
 Team project for the IT721 Papper.
-I am still working on this project as a developer.
+I was working on this project as a developer.
 The front-end will be developed by Angular.
 The back-end API will be developed by ASP.NET Core 5.x.
 The back-end API is deployed to Azure App Service.

 [Front-end](https://github.com/CarlLeePhp/sharing-app)